JacquelineJia/Pet-Game/README.md

 # Pet-Game
-Take care of a little friend until they become old enough to go on adventures themselves.
+Take care of a little friend until they can go on adventures all by themselves.